clarencechaan/ufc-cal/README.md

 **To run locally:**

-- Clone this repo, run the command `npm start`, and out spits your `UFC.ics` file with all the relevant UFC events
+- Clone this repo, run the commands `npm install`, then `npm start`, and out spits your `UFC.ics` file with all the relevant UFC events